Better Call Saul: Writing

-Gilligan's departure from the writing staff and return

 Gilligan left the Better Call Saul writing staff early in the third season to focus on other projects, resulting in Gould becoming sole showrunner.
 This transition had been planned since the show's debut.
 Upon his departure, Gilligan expressed his hopes to return to the writers room during the show's final season.
-He remained involved in the fourth and fifth seasons, but said he had very little to do with developing the show's contents during this period.
-Instead, Gilligan reduced his role to being a "director for hire" for the episodes "Wiedersehen" and "Bagman", and stated these were the only scripts he read when he was not on the writing staff.
-He went on to credit Gould for maintaining the series' high quality.
+He remained involved in the fourth and fifth seasons, but had little to do with developing the show's contents during this period.
+Instead, Gilligan reduced his role to being a "director for hire", having directed an episode during each season when he was not on the writing staff.
+Gilligan went on to laud Gould for maintaining Better Call Saul's high quality, stating the series got better even after he left.
 Gould would bring Gilligan back to the writers room for the sixth and final season, calling it "wonderful to have him there, so we can finish this show that we started together."

 Casting

+Starring cast

 Bob Odenkirk confirmed he would reprise Saul Goodman in the starring role when the series was first announced, but his character would be introduced as lawyer Jimmy McGill.
 In January 2014, it was announced that Jonathan Banks would reprise his Breaking Bad role as Mike Ehrmantraut and be a series regular.

-New cast members included Michael McKean as McGill's elder brother Chuck.
+New cast members included Michael McKean as McGill's elder brother Chuck McGill.
 McKean previously guest-starred in an episode of Odenkirk's Mr. Show and Gilligan's X-Files episode "Dreamland".
 Rhea Seehorn auditioned and got the role of Kimberly "Kim" Wexler in April 2014, her character being described as "prestigious attorney ... whose hard life is complicated by her romantic entanglements with somebody else at the firm".
 In May 2014, Patrick Fabian was cast on the show as Howard Hamlin, a "Kennedy-esque lawyer who's winning at life".
 After impressing Gilligan and Gould with his audition tape and screen test, Michael Mando was cast as the "smart and calculating criminal" Ignacio "Nacho" Varga.
 Mando's character had been previously mentioned but not seen in the Breaking Bad episode "Better Call Saul".

 Going into the third season, Giancarlo Esposito was added to the main cast as Gus Fring, a drug kingpin who previously served as one of Breaking Bad's main antagonists.
 Esposito was previously a starring cast member in Breaking Bad for the same role.
-McKean would leave the series at season's end due to his character being written out, but would make appearances in the next season and the series finale.
+McKean would leave the series at season's end due to his character being written out, but would make appearances in the fourth and sixth seasons.
 Tony Dalton made his first appearance as Lalo Salamanca in the fourth season, and would be promoted to the main cast for the fifth.
 Similar to Nacho, Lalo had been a character mentioned only by name in the same Breaking Bad episode "Better Call Saul".